The training of M.S. graduates in computer science provides students with the knowledge and skills to:

 A full time student needs 9 credits per semester.For student as a teaching assistant, 6 of the credits are 198:877, and 6 are for actual courses.
 If a student is a research assistant, 6 of the credits are 198:866 and 6 are for actual courses.
 Part-time students are expected to enroll for 6 credits per semester except for very unusual circumstances.

 A semester-long graduate course is normally worth 3 credits.

 Warning!
 A student can register for as many as 15 credits without special permission.
-A student wishing to take more than 15 credits must get a letter of approval from the Computer Science graduate director, and then take it to ask for special permission from the Graduate School (Barbara Pleva, ext.
+A student wishing to take more than 15 credits must get a letter of approval from the Computer Science graduate director, and then take it to ask for special permission from the School of Graduate Studies (Barbara Pleva, ext.
 7449).
-However, the Graduate School will discourage a student from taking more than 18 credits and will not allow, under any circumstances, a student to take more than 20 credits.
-A student who does not comply with this rule is likely to be deregistered by the Graduate School without prior notice.
+However, the School of Graduate Studies will discourage a student from taking more than 18 credits and will not allow, under any circumstances, a student to take more than 20 credits.
+A student who does not comply with this rule is likely to be deregistered by the School of Graduate Studies without prior notice.